owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 ownCloud >= 10.0
 ^^^^^^^^^^^^^^^^

-If you are using ownCloud 10.0 or higher, running ``make test-php`` or ``make`` in your terminal from the root directory will install a local version of PHPUnit inside of ``lib/composer`` and run the test suite.
+If you are using ownCloud 10.0 or higher, running ``make`` in your terminal from the ``webroot`` directory will prepare everything for testing.
+This will install beside necessary dependencies, a local version of PHPUnit at ``<webroot>/lib/composer/phpunit/phpunit``.

+- Run ``make help`` to get a list of parameters
+- To update your testing environment run ``make clean`` and ``make`` again.
+- Take care that the php phpunit file in the path provided has the executable permission set.

 ownCloud < 10.0
 ^^^^^^^^^^^^^^^